 Round 2: In the opposite corner attach your main colour.
 Ch 4, 3DC in the same ch 2 space, [in the next ch 2 spaces (3D, ch 2, 3DC)] 3 times.
 2DC into the first ch 2 space, sl st between the chain 4 space before the first cluster.
 Cut the yarn.

 Round 4: In the opposite corner attach your main colour.
-Ch 4, 3DC in the same ch 2 space, *[in the two spaces between the two clusters of the previous round work 3DC] twice.
-In the next chain 2 space (3DC, ch 2, 3DC).
+Ch 4, 3DC in the same ch 2 space, *in the spaces between the clusters of the previous round work 3DCs.
+In the next chain 2 space 3DC, ch 2, 3DC.
 Repeat from the * two more times.
-[In the two spaces between the double crochet clusters from the previous round work 3DC] twice.
+In the two spaces between the double crochet clusters from the previous round work 3DC.
 2DC into the first ch 2 space, sl st between the chain 4 space before the first cluster.
 Cut the yarn.

 Round 5: In the opposite corner attach your accent colour.
-Ch 4, 3DC in the same ch 2 space, *[in the three spaces between the two clusters of the previous round work 3DC] twice.
-In the next chain 2 space (3DC, ch 2, 3DC).
+Ch 4, 3DC in the same ch 2 space, *in the spaces between the clusters of the previous round work 3DCs.
+In the next chain 2 space 3DC, ch 2, 3DC.
 Repeat from the * two more times.
-[In the three spaces between the double crochet clusters from the previous round work 3DC] twice.
+In the three spaces between the double crochet clusters from the previous round work 3DC.
 2DC into the first ch 2 space, sl st between the chain 4 space before the first cluster.
 Cut the yarn.

 Round 6: In the opposite corner attach your main colour.
-Ch 4, 3DC in the same ch 2 space, *[in the four spaces between the two clusters of the previous round work 3DC] twice.
-In the next chain 2 space (3DC, ch 2, 3DC).
+Ch 4, 3DC in the same ch 2 space, *in the spaces between the clusters of the previous round work 3DCs.
+In the next chain 2 space 3DC, ch 2, 3DC.
 Repeat from the * two more times.
-[In the four spaces between the double crochet clusters from the previous round work 3DC] twice.
+In the spaces between the double crochet clusters from the previous round work 3DCs.
 2DC into the first ch 2 space, sl st between the chain 4 space before the first cluster.
 Cut the yarn.

 Weave in all the ends, (I strongly advice against tying them) and block your square.